-It doesn’t matter where you live, or whether you rent or own.
-As long as you have four walls and a roof to call home, sooner or later there’s going to be something to repair, install or update.
-Whether you need to mount shelves to a wall, fix a leaky faucet, or just stop the kitchen table from wobbling, having a tool box that’s stocked with a few basic hand tools makes any home improvement project easier.
+It doesn’t matter where you live and whether you rent or own the property.
+If you have four walls and a roof to call home, sooner or later there’s going to be something to repair, install or update.
+Whether you need to mount shelves to a wall, fix a leaky faucet or just stop the kitchen table from wobbling, having a toolbox that’s stocked with a few basic hand tools makes any home improvement project easier.
 Need a few tips on where to start?
-Just check out CableOrganizer’s list of DIY must-haves.
+Just check out the CableOrganizer® list of DIY tool must-haves below:

-Hammer: The number one hand tool must-have — you’ll use it for everything from hanging pictures to installing decorative molding.
+This is the number one hand tool must-have — you’ll use it for everything from hanging pictures to installing decorative molding.
 A great option is the claw hammer (that’s the proper name for the tool you’ve probably spent your entire life referring to as a plain old “hammer”).
-Claw hammers feature that widely recognizable steel head, made up of a peen (the nail-driving face) on one side, and a claw (the crowbar-like nail-pulling lever) on the other.
+Claw hammers feature that widely recognizable steel head, made up of a peen (the nail-driving face) on one side and a claw (the crowbar-like nail-pulling lever) on the other.
 You’ll find that claw hammers are available with either rounded or flat peens.
-The choice is all yours, but we’re especially partial to the flat variety; because their driving faces are straight instead of curved, flat-peen hammers tend to strike nails more evenly, with less likelihood of you missing a nail and hitting your fingers instead.
+The choice is all yours, but we’re especially partial to the flat variety; because their driving faces are straight instead of curved — flat-peen hammers tend to strike nails more evenly, with less likelihood of you missing a nail.
+You end up hitting your fingers instead.

-Utility Knife: A utility knife — also called a box cutter, razor knife or carpet knife — is made up of a hollow plastic or metal handle that houses a retractable razor blade.
+A utility knife — also called a box cutter, razor knife or carpet knife — is made up of a hollow plastic or metal handle that houses a retractable razor blade.
 Utility knives are incredibly useful tools for any do-it-yourselfer, regardless of his or her skill level.
-They make quick work of slicing through cardboard, drywall, carpet, thin plastics, and even linoleum.
+They make quick work of slicing through cardboard, drywall, carpet, thin plastics and even linoleum.

-Voltage Detector: This is the tool that could save your life – literally.
-Voltage detectors are pocket-sized devices that sense electrical voltage, and then alert you to the electricity’s presence with sounds and blinking lights.
-Anyone checking power cords for faults, rewiring light and fan fixtures, or changing out wall plates and outlets should take the precaution of checking for electricity before touching.
+This is the tool that could literally save your life.
+Voltage detectors are pocket-sized devices that sense electrical voltage; and then alert you to the electricity’s presence with sounds and blinking lights.
+Anyone checking power cords for faults, rewiring light and fan fixtures or changing out wall plates and outlets, should take the precaution of checking for electricity before touching.
 Even if you think you’ve shut the correct breaker off, it’s always better to do a quick check with a voltage detector and know for sure.